AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/pi-point-change.md

 * To maintain the data, but not the streaming data for that particular tag, create a new transfer without the tag in question and start the transfer.
 * To stream data for that particular tag, but not maintain previously transferred data, delete the SDS stream in question and restart the transfer.

-To see what types of point coercions are supported in PI Data Archive, please refer to the ["Allowable point type coercions"](https://docs.osisoft.com/bundle/pi-server/page/allowable-point-type-coercions.html) topic.<!--Angela Flores 6/28/21 should that be "coercions" or "conversions"? -->
+To see what types of point coercions are supported in PI Data Archive, refer to the ["Allowable point type coercions"](https://docs.osisoft.com/bundle/pi-server/page/allowable-point-type-coercions.html) topic.<!--Angela Flores 6/28/21 should that be "coercions" or "conversions"? -->